moonfruit/homebrew-tap/README.md

 ## 📄 License

-Each package follows its respective license.
+All Casks and Formulae themselves are licensed under the MIT License.
+However, each package follows its respective license.
 Please check the corresponding Formula and Cask files for details.

 ## 🤝 Contributing